 What option is right for me?

 Ultimately, if you’re shopping for a home and have student loan debt, talk to a lender to see what your best bet is.
-At Better, our non-commissioned Loan Consultants are always here to help guide you, regardless of where you might be in the journey to homeownership.
+At Better, our non-commissioned Mortgage Experts are always here to help guide you, regardless of where you might be in the journey to homeownership.